 6. Technical support

-An important aspect – tech. support.
-Veerotech uses a ticket system.
+An important aspect – hosting provider’s technical support.
+VeeroTech uses a ticket system.
 As far as I know, this system enables relatively low cost (it is paid by the customers after all), with a relatively good level of service.
 In my experience, if a technician doesn’t know the answer, or can’t solve the problem, rephrase the question so that it can easily be conveyed to a third person (colleague) who might be able to help you – no one knows everything.
-Back to the topic – Veerotech tech. (ch 🙂 ) support:
+Back to the topic – VeeroTech tech. (ch 🙂 ) support:

 There is a knowledge base, with lots of information, instructions and answers to frequently asked questions.
 So You can solve most “standard” problems without bothering anyone else.

 If You do open a ticket and ask for support, reply time is usually below 8 minutes.
-First reply (which most often solves/answers the topic) is often received within 5 minutes.
+The first reply (which most often solves/answers the topic) is often received within 5 minutes.
 Both for technical questions and for billing and service terms ones.
-System notifies You via e-mail when a ticket is answered, but it’s often so fast that You needn’t get away from the computer (it isn’t chat though, of course).
+The system notifies You via e-mail when a ticket is answered, but it’s often so fast that You needn’t get away from the computer (it isn’t chat though, of course).

 7. Uptime and speed stats